urja2001/urja2001/README.md

 🌱 I’m currently learning **DevSecOps & Cloud Devops**

-🗂️ All of my projects & Scripts are available at [https://github.com/urja2001](https://github.com/urja2001)
+🗂️ All of My Projects & Scripts are available at [https://github.com/urja2001](https://github.com/urja2001)

 🤖 I make sure to continuously update my skills in this rapidly evolving industry.
 In my recent professional , I concentrated on mastering a wide array of skills.